okraits/rofi-tools/README.md

 Provides a menu to call systemctl for shutdown, reboot, suspend etc. It also shows an entry to exit the window manager if you provide an exit command.
+If suspend or hibernate is selected then i3lock is called to have the screen locked after waking up the system.

 ![rofi-power](rofi-power.png)